GregConan/emailbot/README.md

 ### Example

-Below is `config.ini` file including all of the necessary variable definitions:
+Below is a `config.ini` file including all of the necessary variable definitions:

 ```
 [Firefox]